SachinNM/Reuse-using-ComponentController/README.md

 ## How to run the project ?
 The project contains a local JSON file for data binding.
-So can be runned standalone as independent UI5 project by running index.html page.
+So can be runned standalone as independent UI5 project by running "index.html" page.

-It will be much easier to clone or download and import the project as a WEBIDE project from git and run "index.html" as a Web Application on the WEBIDE.
+It will be much easier to clone directly from git or or download folder "D3ChartUsingComponentController" and import the project as a WEBIDE project.
+Then run "index.html" as a Web Application on the WEBIDE.